red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/built-in-guardrails.md

 ### Self Check Input

-The goal of the input self-checking rail is to determine if the input for the user should be allowed for further processing.
+The goal of the input self-checking rail is to determine if the input from the user should be allowed for further processing.
 This rail will prompt the LLM using a custom prompt.
 Common reasons for rejecting the input from the user include jailbreak attempts, harmful or abusive content, or other inappropriate instructions.

 ```{important}
 The performance of this rail is strongly dependent on the capability of the LLM to follow the instructions in the `self_check_input` prompt.